 The spreadsheet we use is an evolution of a financial model template created by our investors at Carao Ventures.
 Over the years, I've simplified it to remove unnecessary modules and adapted it to serve the purposes of our SaaS business model.
 I'll include a download link at the bottom of the article and elaborate on the main features we used to make the model work in our favor- it should work for most companies.

 All financial models are spreadsheets, and my best suggestion is to go with Google Sheets, which will not only allow you to keep int in sync with other teammates but to automate certain task and data inputs based on your other spreadsheets in the cloud.

-I ran a quick Google Search for 'Startup Financial Models' and came across a few subscription tools that offer this service.
+I ran a quick Google Search for 'Startup Financial Model Template' and came across a few subscription tools that offer this service.
 Again, I encourage you to use a more 'universal' platform that will allow you to share it with anyone.
 All the formulas I use I found with Google Searches and adapted them to my needs.

 Let's go over the sections:

 Summary Spreadsheet: this is a custom page that you should build based on your most immediate needs.
 No formulas should be calculated here; this should just reflect important lines and results for your current company status: if you're running low on cash, this should be very focused on your bank statements.
 If you've just raised money using a great pitch deck, then this should be modified to look into your expansion budget.

 The Summary Spreadsheet also holds the Dashboard.
 A list of variables that you can comfortably adjust here, and measure their impact on the financials for the future.

 FS-Month/FS-Annual: this is a standard Financial Statement sheet taking into account Income, Balance Sheet, and Cash Flow.